 • Removing 916 vehicles off the road, or

 • Preventing the use of 11,104 barrels of oil, or

 • Displacing the use of 521,870 gallons of gas

 Timm Muth, Project Director

 With over 30 years experience in the energy industry, Timm has helped design and manage nuclear facilities, fossil fuel stations, hydropower, solar and wind power installations, and biomass resources such as landfill gas.
 Timm has led the effort at the Green Energy Park since its inception in 2005.
 He brings to the project an enthusiasm for renewable energy, belief in the power of community, and the ability to turn what could be into what is.

 Chelsea Miller, Program Assistant

-Born and raised in Homestead (FL) Chelsea is currently a student at WCU majoring in Art Education with a dual concentration in Sculpture & Ceramics.
+Born and raised in Homestead (FL) Chelsea graduated from Western Carolina University in December of 2014 with degrees in fine arts and education.
 She is highly knowledgeable in the areas of glass blowing and blacksmithing having taken classes from master teachers.
 She is devoted to community and enjoys giving back - she started working with the GEP as a volunteer in 2010.